Share on Facebook

 Say your invention is a groundbreaking discovery that opens up a whole assortment of new inventions; however, each new invention still implements your underlying invention, thus they would still have to have your permission.

+Having an actual patent granted from the USPTO is an asset!
+Yes, just like the deed to your car, or house, or bank account – it’s a tangible, descendible, inheritable, transactional asset.
 And “permission” means a license agreement whereby you as the patent owner get paid for every one of those new innovations that use your technology!

 A patent also is a very useful tool when looking for inventors, partners, or clients and the more patents you have the more value and worth your brand and company has when negotiating a merger, public/private offering, or sale.